-In March of 2017, just 7 months after Emmy was born, we found out we were expecting our second child. #whoa.
+In March of 2017, just 7 months after Emmy was born, we found out we were expecting our second child.

 While the feelings of joy were apparent, I couldn’t help but be a little worried about how I was going to handle having two babies under two years old.

 With how young Emmy was, the early struggles of early motherhood were still very fresh in my mind.
 The sleepless nights, the breastfeeding learning curve, the colic… the newborn stage is tough!
 And more than that, Emmy was getting close to being on the move.
-How would I be able to keep up with her with a newborn?
+How would I be able to keep up with her AND a newborn?

 Luckily, I had a few months to really think through how to prepare for this exciting change.

-Controlling the Chaos and clutter
+Controlling the Chaos and Clutter

-So while I have definitely taken on an attitude of “laugh at the hot mess I am”, I still have a few hacks up my sleeve that seem to have really made things a lot easier.
+So while I have definitely taken on an attitude of “laugh at the hot mess I am”, I still have a few hacks up my sleeve that seems to have really made things a lot easier.
 Don’t get me wrong, there are still moments where I feel like the day is running me and not the other way around, but I am working to make those less frequent.

-- Pre-made Snacks- Emmy loves her pretzels, raisins and cheerios.
+Pre-made Snacks- Emmy loves her pretzels, raisins, and cheerios.
 She also doesn’t exactly have perfect timing when asking for these.
 So in order to keep her from getting worked up because I don’t have two free hands to pour it all out for her, I sort our small amounts into small Tupperware and have them stacked and ready in the pantry.

-- Daily Activity Boxes– I started this before Nora even arrived and it has been such a game changer.
+Daily Activity Boxes– I started this before Nora even arrived and it has been such a game-changer.
 I have 5 labeled plastic boxes in a storage closet under our stairs.
 As soon as I open that door every day, Emmy rushed over because she knows what is in there!
 I take a few minutes every Sunday to reassemble, mix up and restock the contents of her boxes.
 More details here.

 Decluttering, Organizing & Cleaning House

 I have to admit that my overall standards of a “clean house” have changed since having Nora.
 While I used to clean (meaning vacuum, sanitize surfaces, dust, etc in all rooms and bathrooms of our house) every week, that just doesn’t happen anymore.
 And I am TOTALLY okay with that.
-I know that my priorities every day are my family and being present for them, so if that means the night stand may gather a bit of dust, so be it.
+I know that my priorities every day are my family and being present for them, so if that means the nightstand may gather a bit of dust, so be it.
 Having a “cleaning day” every 2 weeks or so is perfectly acceptable to me.

-Baby Carriers & Other Essential baby Gear
+Baby Carriers & Other Essential Baby Gear

 Baby b’Jorn and Baby Wrap by Sis and Sal